-Four course, medieval themed banquets with unlimited ale and wine take place by torchlight in the vaulted cellar, where, accompanying King Henry VIII, are knights, jesters, strongmen, contortionists, dancers and magicians.
+A medieval marvel of a banquet in St Katherine Docks that includes four courses, plus unlimited ale and wine.
+The feasts take place by torchlight in the vaulted cellar, surrounded by actors and performers in appropriate clobber.
 Those wishing to get in on ye olde act can hire a costume on arrival.
 The evening concludes with a disco.

 |Venue name:||Medieval Banquet||Contact:|